CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 Extra Credit
 ===

-The following extra credit items are listed roughly in order of level-of-effort, and are just suggestions - if you have an idea for something else you want to add, just ask on Piazza!
+The following extra credit items are listed roughly in order of level-of-effort, and are just suggestions - if you have an idea for something else you want to add, just ask on Ed!

 ## G-Buffer optimization